TuftsRT/guides/source/viz/10-intro-to-tableau.md

 ### Online Tableau Examples

-If you're curious what Tableau can do, take a look at the <a href="https://www.tableau.com/viz-gallery" target="_blank"> Tableau Viz Gallery,</a> a website maintained by Tableau to showcase some of the best visualizations created by its users.
+If you're curious what Tableau can do, take a look at the [Tableau Viz Gallery](https://www.tableau.com/viz-gallery), a website maintained by Tableau to showcase some of the best visualizations created by its users.
 Note the way these visualizations often incorporate interactive elements such as mouseover text and drop-down menus to enhance the user experience and provide more detailed information while maintaining clean and accessible interfaces.

 ## What will I learn in this Tutorial?